-But it’s quickly doomed to go all snorts and giggles once you admit that on whatever day of creation that happened, God had surely woken up in a very Jim Henson mood.
+But it’s going to go all snorts and giggles once you admit that on whatever day of creation that happened, God had surely woken up in a very Jim Henson mood.

 Also note: Buffalo don’t like to be laughed at.
 Or even looked at, really.
 They’re very grumpy.

-So, you’ve got your buffalo and your pronghorn antelope.
-Elk are neat to see and only slightly less all over the place than the bison.
-And whatever you do, never dip your head or extend your hand, in any way – not even to point, at a chipmunk in Montana.
+So,out there, you’ve got your buffalo and your pronghorn antelope.
+The elk are neat to see and only slightly less everywhere than the bison.
+And whatever you do, never dip your head or extend your hand, in any way–not even to point– at a chipmunk in Montana.
 This is the Universal Snack Sign and you will have a rodent scaling your leg faster than you can scream.

 But what everyone really hopes to see is one of the big boys.
 The shaggy, toothy, razor-clawed showstoppers.
-That’s what you’re drifting all over the yellow line and drying out your eyeballs for – a glimpse of a grizzly bear or a wolf.
+That’s what you’re drifting all over the yellow line and drying out your eyeballs for — a glimpse of a grizzly bear or a wolf.
 And you may get one, though I didn’t really.
+I was there for days.
 My cousin, Randall, says I’m a jinx.
 He could be right.

 I did see both bears and wolves on our trek through Yellowstone, but at such a distance that I can only take the crowd’s word for it.
 Even with binoculars, it might have been a very leggy tortoise.
 The lady next to me was somehow positive it was a bear, but whether that was wishful thinking or a degree in zoology, I’ll never know.
 One roadside stop showed something dark definitely chasing a herd of elk.
 I’m not sure what would do that if not a wolf, so I’ll go with that.
 I saw an inky blur that was probably a wolf deviling a collection of deer.